snake-charmer-devs/snake-charmer/README.md

 will attempt to install the [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest/) plugin automatically.*

-This command currently takes around an hour to download and install all the necessary software.
+This command will generally take **at least an hour** to download and install all the necessary software.
 When this completes, it will run some tests and then display a message like this:

     Your VM is up and running: http://localhost:8834/tree

+Later rebuilds will go slightly more quickly, as downloaded package files are cached where possible.

 ### Testing your installation